 The CCC cannot investigate politicians unless the matter could possibly be a criminal offence.
 This is because a politician can only be sacked by the people at an election, unless they are convicted of a crime.

 Police misconduct is any behaviour that is disgraceful, improper or inappropriate by a police officer, or shows they are not fit to be a police officer.
 Basically, police misconduct has to be below the standard of conduct the community reasonably expects of a police officer.

 The Queensland Police Service (QPS) deals with complaints about police in relation to customer service issues or breaches of discipline.
-You can make a complaint about serious police misconduct to either the Queensland Police Service or the Crime and Corruption Commission.
-The Queensland Police Service is legally obliged to notify the CCC of all complaints of serious misconduct.
-The Crime and Corruption Comission has extensive powers to investigate the most serious cases of misconduct and can monitor QPS's interal complaints process to make sure the complaint is dealt with properly.
+You can make a complaint about serious police misconduct to either the QPS or the CCC.
+The QPS is legally obliged to notify the CCC of all complaints of serious misconduct.
+The CCC has extensive powers to investigate the most serious cases of misconduct and can monitor QPS's internal complaints process to make sure the complaint is dealt with properly.
 The CCC can take over the investigation, if necessary.
 See Complaints about police.

 To make a complaint to the Crime and Corruption Commission, you can:

 - use the Word or PDF version of the complaint lodgement form and submit the documents to the Crime and Corruption Commission by mail, fax or email, or